Engoo Blog Language Tips

 • Not too bad.
 Just having a chill day.

-Add a negative detail with a positive twist
+Add a negative detail with a positive feeling

 • I’m alright.
-I’m not doing too well, but I’m hanging in there.
+I’ve been a little stressed recently, but I’m hanging in there.*

 • Not too bad.
-I’ve been down with a cold for a week, but I’m getting better!
+I’ve had a cold for a week, but I’m getting better!

 Go Start a Conversation!